l7mp/stunner/examples/benchmark/README.md

 ## Tips and Tricks

-* It is advised to repeat the measurment with different packet sizes.
+* It is advised to repeat the measurement with different packet sizes.

 Recommended packet sizes in bytes are 64, 128, 256, 512, 1024, and 1200.